Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 When Knight glanced up at the two aliens beside him, he saw their nostrils flare once then close protectively.
 Both of them tossed their heads and flicked their ears in a disarmingly equine manner as the olfactory assault hit them.
 Even Kirk, who was usually so composed, pranced a few nervous paces backward before recovering his dignity with a slow shake of his head.

-“That…” his translator gave his voice a pained croak “...is… I’ve never smelled anything like that.”
+"That…" his translator gave his voice a pained croak "...is… I’ve never smelled anything like that."

 Beside him the Domain’s representative on the Security Council tossed her head.
-To his shame, Knight had never properly got a handle on her name, which sounded like somebody had stuck a handful of dog biscuits in a smoothie blender, but somewhere in the ticking, rattling mess of Domain syllables he’d picked out something that vaguely sounded like “Kara.”
-Or maybe “Katie,” but he preferred Kara.
+To his shame, Knight had never properly got a handle on her name, which sounded like somebody had stuck a handful of dog biscuits in a smoothie blender, but somewhere in the ticking, rattling mess of Domain syllables he’d picked out something that vaguely sounded like "Kara."
+Or maybe "Katie," but he preferred Kara.
 She’d been gracious enough to let him use it.

-“No…” she agreed.
+"No…" she agreed.

 Last in their little lineup was Ambassador Sheeyo, Champion of Clan Goldpaw, and his nose was easily the most sensitive.
 Nevertheless, *his* reaction was to sniff the air just once, flick an ear, and sigh.